maxim-pre/date-abase-frontend/README.md

   - have a minimum of 6 components
   - use only react for DOM manipulation

-- Consume data from you API , and render that data in your components.
+- Consume data from your API , and render that data in your components.

-- Utilize React Router
+- Utilise React Router
 - Authentication!

 ## Server (Back End)